 Located less than 60 miles from downtown Chicago in Plano, Illinois, The Homestead 1854 is a unique property that features an elegant mix of old and new.
-The Homestead 1854 is a place friends can laugh and enjoy much needed time together, family can gather and share stories and individuals & teams can be inspired, create and re-energize.
+The Homestead 1854 is a place friends can laugh and enjoy much needed time together, family can gather to share stories and individuals & teams can be inspired, create and re-energize.

 In 1854, Lewis Steward, the founder of the town of Plano, built the Homestead 1854 to be patterned after the picturesque country cottages that are reminiscent of rural Tuscan villas.